JakeSteam/blog-programming/_drafts/2022-04-23-chasing-100-percent-crash-free-users-on-mobile.md

     - Crashlytics
 ---

-In services with uptime, availability is often measured in the number of 9s.
-So "4 9s" 99.99% uptime etc. Whilst installed apps themselves don't tend to have uptime in the same way, they *do* have another critically important metric: % of crash-free users!
+In services with uptime, availability is often measured in the number of 9s, e.g. "4 9s" is 99.99% uptime.
+Whilst installed apps themselves don't tend to have uptime in the same way, they *do* have another critically important metric: % of crash-free users!
 I've always heavily focused on this metric, so here's some of the things I've picked up whilst chasing 100%.

 For context (and, okay, a little brag), whilst leading the Android teams I led ITV Hub from 98.2% -> 99.7% crash-free users, and Photobox from 99.10% to ~99.98%.